I bought a cargo van for work, finally. I have needed one for some time. I have too much gear anymore to fit it in my car.

 I generally don't have much work around the Christmas holidays going into the first few weeks of the New Year.
 I have time to repair gear, and make some new projects.
 Here is one of my new projects; a 20 amp variac.

 This is an old General Radio type W20 that is in perfect condition.
 It

 came from an old 3-phase lab bench type variac; cool but not suitable

-On the bottom of this variac is a super-cool old ID label from NASA.
-This could be the variac that took us to the Moon.
-Maybe.
-Anything is possible.
+On the bottom of this variac is this awesome ID label from NASA.
+This could be a variac that took us to the Moon.
+Maybe, or not.

 Not having the original insulated shaft for rotating the brush assemble, I substituted an acrylic rod.
 This assemble is energized when the variac is on.

 Here is the finished "Moon" variac complete with it's original ID plate.
 I have added a breaker and a power-on indicator light.
 I also like to use indicator plugs.
-These are very handy allowing you to see at a glance if there is power to whatever you are using.
+These are very handy allowing you to see at a glance if there is power.

 Testing the new variac, I was surprised with it occasionally popping a 20 amp circuit breaker at the electric panel.
 Carefully checking the assemble for a short, I found nothing wrong.
 With further research, I found that this is a common issue with these large variacs caused by the in-rush of current.
 It is more a problem on-location when breakers tend to be of a quick-acting type versus studio equipment which seems to have slower reacting breakers.

 This "new" 20-amp variac is a great addition to my gear.
 Now I have 1-7.5 amp variac, 2-10 amp variacs, 2-20 amp variacs, and 1-50 amp variac.